Fall has come, time to unsheathe your weapons to have an astounding garden come spring.

 Also remember to weed flower beds and run the hoe along your plants to destroy insects that might have found refuge in the topsoil, such as slugs.

 Before the first winter frosts set on, bring your garden boxes and containers inside or protect them, especially when they fear the cold.
-Pelargoniums and summer flowering bulbs can be stored in the cellar.
+Pelargonium and summer flowering bulbs can be stored in the cellar.
 Mediterranean or tropical plants (bougainvillea, oleander, olive tree, citrus, cactus, etc.) must overwinter in a space that doesn’t freeze but still gets light.

 Power-up your shrubs